whovivekshukla/SubQuiz/README.md

 npm start
 ```

-5. Open your browser and go to http://localhost:5000/api/v1 to access the SubQuiz application.
+5. Open your browser and go to http://localhost:5000 to access the SubQuiz application.
+Use Postman to make requests.